dntzhang/qone/README.md

 For example, wind supports JIT and AOT at the same time.
 Qone's thinking is similar to that above, but not exactly the same.
 Qone is as follows:

-Scanner > lexer > parser > ast > method (AST)
+Scanner > lexer > parser > ast > method(ast)

 The detailed principles will be written later.
-In general, the reasons are The work of the Tencent document formula, early kmdjs development (uglify2) and.NET development, so there is Qone.
+In general, the reasons are the work of the Tencent document formula, early kmdjs development (uglify2) and.NET development, so there is Qone.

 - [LINQ](#linq)
 - [qone install](#qone-install)